August 18, 2020

 As the use of litigation finance becomes more prevalent, attorneys and their clients need clear guidance to ensure access to funding through transparent transactions that maintain client control over the litigation and protect the client's rights.
 But this can be accomplished by reference to caselaw and ethics rules already in place, as well as clear written agreements delineating the parameters of the transaction and the intent not to waive privilege.
 There is no need to adopt the restrictive practices recommended by the ABA, which as written could have a chilling effect on the use of funding and the access to justice that it promotes.

-Wendie Childress is Portfolio Counsel at Validity Finance in Houston.
+Wendie Childress is a former Portfolio Counsel at Validity Finance in Houston.
 Amber Stewart is a rising 2L law student at The University of Chicago Law School and was the 2020 Equal Access Fellow at Validity Finance.

 See generally Continental Circuits LLC v.
 Intel Corp., 435 F. Supp.
 3d 1014 (D. Ariz.
 2020); Odyssey Wireless, Inc. v.
 Samsung Elecs.
 Co., Ltd, No. 315CV01735HRBB, 2016 WL 7665898 (S.D.
 Cal.
 Sept.
 20, 2016); US ex rel Fisher v.
 Homeward Residential, Inc, No. 4:12-CV-461, 2016 WL 1031154 (E.D.
 TX.
 Mar.
 15, 2016); US v.
 Ocwen Loan Servicing, LLC, No. 4:12-CV-543, 2016 WL 1031157 (E.D.
 TX.
 Mar.
 15, 2016); Miller UK Ltd. v.
 Caterpillar, Inc., 17 F. Supp.
 3d 711 (N.D.Ill.
 2014); Mondis Tech., Ltd. v.
 LG Electronics, Inc., Nos.
 2:07–CV–565–TJW–CE, 2:08–CV–478–TJW, 2011 WL 1714304 (E.D.
 TX.
 May 4, 2011).